MIT Stephen A. Schwarzman College of Computing Will Focus on Tech and Ethics

 The MIT Stephen A. Schwarzman College of Computing

-Made possible by a $350 million foundational gift from Stephen Schwarzman, the chairman, CEO and co-founder of Blackstone, the MIT Stephen A. Schwarzman College of Computing will be housed in a new building on the MIT campus.
-The new college will draw on existing MIT strengths and include faculty already working in the AI and machine learning fields in existing faculties.
-The new college will also enable MIT to recruit additional AI researchers from around the world.
-As stated in a press release issued by MIT on October 15, with the new college, MIT plans to hire 50 new faculty members.
-While some will be fully appointed to the new college, others will hold cross appointments in existing faculties.
+Made possible by a $350 million foundational gift from Stephen Schwarzman, Chairman and CEO of Blackstone, the MIT Stephen A. Schwarzman College of Computing will be housed in a new building on the MIT campus.
+The new college will draw on existing MIT strengths and include faculty already working in the university’s AI and machine learning fields.
+The new college will also enable MIT to recruit more AI researchers from the United Staets and abroad.
+As stated in a press release issued by MIT on October 15, with the new college, MIT will recruit 50 new faculty members to work solely in the new college or split their time between Schwarzman College and an established faculty.

 How MIT’s New College Holds the Potential to Drive Machine Learning

 While machine learning is only one thing students and faculty will be learning about and developing at the new college, it is an area of study and research likely to achieve considerable attention.
 Machine learning represents an important threshold in the history of computing–the moment when machines can finally start to learn new skills on their own.
 While this is certainly exciting, it also raises considerable ethical and social questions.
 For this reasons, the MIT Stephen A. Schwarzman College of Computing will not only bring together scientists but also scholars working in other fields, including the arts and humanities.
 Indeed, one of the stated mandates of the new college is to “develop new curricula that will connect computer science and AI with other disciplines.”
-Another mandate of the college is to “host forums to engage national leaders from business, government, academia, and journalism to examine the anticipated outcomes of advances in AI and machine learning, and to shape policies around the ethics of AI.”
+Another mandate of the college will be to host forums and conferences that invite in outside experts and the public.

 Schwarzman, whose $350 million gift will make the new college possible, also emphasizes the key role that ethical issues will play in the college’s curriculum: “Advances in computing — and in AI in particular — have increasing power to alter the fabric of society.
 But left unchecked, these technologies could ultimately hurt more people than they help.
 We need to do everything we can to ensure all Americans can share in AI’s development.
 Universities are best positioned for fostering an environment in which everyone can embrace — not fear — the transformations ahead.”